milesj/packemon/website/docs/features.md

 enabled through the Rollup build.
 This feature also takes multiple inputs (entry points) into account and chunks the bundled code accordingly.

+## Code-splitting aware

+Make use of `import()` and Packemon will ensure proper code-splitting for consumers.
+Packemon will persist dynamic imports when the the target platform and supported version can utilize the feature natively, otherwise it is transpiled down.

 ## Environment constants

 The [babel-plugin-env-constants](https://www.npmjs.com/package/babel-plugin-env-constants) plugin is